 Complications

-- Retinopathy (Eye Damage): Can damage blood vessels in the retina, leading to blindness.
+- Retinopathy (Eye Damage): Damages the blood vessels of the retina, potentially leading to blindness.
+It also increases the risk of cataracts and glaucoma.

 Diagnosis

-Doctors use the A1C Test to measure average blood sugar over the past 3 months:
+The primary diagnostic tool is the A1C Test, which measures your average blood sugar levels over the past 2 to 3 months:

 - Normal: Below 5.7%

-- Healthy Eating: Focus on fruits, vegetables, and whole grains.
-Limit refined carbs and sweets.
+- Healthy Eating: There is no "diabetes diet."
+Focus on high-fiber, low-fat foods like fruits, vegetables, and whole grains.
+Reduce intake of refined carbohydrates and sugary beverages.

 2. Medications & Insulin

-Hyperglycemia (High Sugar): Extreme thirst, frequent urination, fruity breath.
-Requires medication adjustment.
+Hyperglycemia (High Sugar): Extreme thirst, frequent urination, nausea, or fruity-smelling breath (a sign of ketoacidosis).
+Requires urgent medical assessment.

 No comments: